ZZZZZZZZZED/leaf-GUI/README.md

 ## ❓ More information

-To find out what is LEAF, what is used for, please click [LEAF](https://leaf.readthedocs.io/en/latest/index.html).
+To find out what is LEAF, what is LEAF used for, please click [LEAF](https://leaf.readthedocs.io/en/latest/index.html).